mythology-and-legends-in-warfare

 The Norman warrior shield was a masterpiece of medieval engineering and culture.
 It protected life and limb, enabled sophisticated tactics, and expressed the identity of the warrior who carried it.
 From the round shields of early Viking-descended Normans to the kite shields that dominated Hastings, the shield evolved alongside Norman society and military ambition.
 Its legacy persists in the heraldic tradition, the tactical manuals of later ages, and the popular imagination of knights and conquest.
 To understand the Normans is to understand their shield—a simple object that carried the weight of an empire.

-For further reading on the role of the shield in medieval warfare, consider exploring World History Encyclopedia and the Osprey Publishing series on medieval military equipment.
+For further reading on the role of the shield in medieval warfare, consider exploring the Osprey Publishing series on medieval military equipment.
+The Norman shield remains a testament to how a seemingly basic piece of gear can become the cornerstone of a warrior culture’s success.